-- 5.1 No constriction works and/or ancillary operations which are audible at the site boundary shall be carried out on site outside the following hours: - 7.00am to 6.00pm (Monday to Friday) - 7.00am to 1.00pm (Saturday) - No Sunday or Public Holiday working. - There shall be no working on Sundays or public/bank holidays. - 5.2 The term 'working' shall for the purpose of clarification of this condition include; the use of plant or machinery (mechanical or other), the carrying out of any maintenance/cleaning work on any plant or machinery deliveries to the site and the movement of vehicles within the curtilage of the site. - 5.3 Any noisy operations outside these hours shall not be undertaken without prior written approval from the LPA. - 5.4 Loading and unloading will occur on the road south of the compound.
-Generally, large deliveries will be programmed to occur outside the morning and evening peak periods, however there may be limited deliveries during peak hours to ensure that the construction processes on site are not prejudiced.
-Any deliveries outside the above hours cannot be undertaken without prior written approval of the LPA.
+- 5.1 No constriction works and/or ancillary operations which are audible at the site boundary shall be carried out on site outside the following hours: - 7.30am to 6.00pm (Monday to Friday) - 8.00am to 12.30pm (Saturday) - No noisy work on Sundays or Public Holidays. - 5.2 The term 'working' shall for the purpose of clarification of this condition include; the use of plant or machinery (mechanical or other), the carrying out of any maintenance/cleaning work on any plant or machinery deliveries to the site and the movement of vehicles within the curtilage of the site. - 5.3 Delivery of materials should be programmed to occur outside of peak traffic periods (between 8-9am in the morning and 4-6pm in the evening).
+Any deliveries within the above hours cannot be undertaken without prior written approval from the LPA. - 5.4 Any noisy operations outside these hours shall not be undertaken without prior written approval from the LPA. - 5.5 Loading and unloading will occur on the road south of the compound.